Cognitive Behavioral Therapy (CBT) for Children & Adolescents

 Develop skills to question these unhelpful thoughts and replace them with more balanced and realistic perspectives.

-White floral design on a blue circle.
+White flower icon with dots on a blue circle.

 Develop Practical Coping Strategies